The Ultimate Method to Change Your Life

 I do this acknowledging that we are not all the same and some things can't be helped.

-The take away from this: we are NEVER too old and it's NEVER too late to CHOOSE to improve an aspect of our life.
+We are NEVER too old and it's NEVER too late to CHOOSE to improve an aspect of our life - if we are able.

 My statements/opinions are just that and are based on my experience as well as anecdotal evidence.
 I'm not giving medical or other professional advice.
 Always check with a licensed health professional regarding any issue you may have and seek your own personal/medical advice.